rhomobile/rhomobile-docs/eb/en/edge/api/barcode.md

 ####Type
 <span class='text-info'>INTEGER</span>
 ####Description

-<p>When the aimType:continuousRead property is applied this value defines the interval between which the same barcode can be decoded twice.
+When the aimType:continuousRead property is applied this value defines the interval between which the same barcode can be decoded twice.
 The value is specified in milliseconds, use 0 to indicate no interval between successive reads.
-Use this value to prevent accidental duplicate scans.</p>
+Use this value to prevent accidental duplicate scans.
 ####Access